jscad/OpenJSCAD.org/packages/jscad-desktop/README.md

 ## Overview

-- this app works similarly then the web based OpenJSCAD.org
+- this app works pretty much like the web based OpenJSCAD.org (but does not included a text editor, see below)

 ### what is supported:
  * almost all of the features of OpenJSCAD EXCEPT